apache/iceberg/format/spec.md

     - The data file's partition (both spec and partition values) is equal to the delete file's partition
 * An _equality_ delete file must be applied to a data file when all of the following are true:
     - The data file's data sequence number is _strictly less than_ the delete's data sequence number
-    - The data file's partition (both spec and partition values) is equal to the delete file's partition _or_ the delete file's partition spec is unpartitioned
+    - The data file's partition (both spec id and partition values) is equal to the delete file's partition _or_ the delete file's partition spec is unpartitioned

 In general, deletes are applied only to data files that are older and in the same partition, except for two special cases: